Canadians Among Least-Taxed People In Developed World: Study

 A new report that seeks to shine light on the contentious issue of taxation says the idea Canadians are heavily taxed is a myth.

-The study from the Canadian Centre for Policy Alternatives (CCPA) found that tax revenue as a share of the economy is at the low end of global norms.
+The study from the Broadbent Institute found that tax revenue as a share of the economy is at the low end of global norms.
 On tax revenue, Canada ranked 25th out of 35 mostly developed OECD countries.

-This chart from the CCPA's report on tax rates shows that tax revenue as a share of the economy is relatively low in Canada.
+This chart from the Broadbent Institute's report on tax rates shows that tax revenue as a share of the economy is relatively low in Canada.
 A majority of countries collect more taxes.

 The study directly challenges the Fraser Institute’s annual “Tax Freedom Day” — the day in the calendar year when the institute says the average Canadian stops working for the government and starts working for themselves.